 More about Veronine Vestoff

-Veronine Vestoff was born in Sweden, and trained in Russia before coming to the U.S. as a soloist for the Pavlova-Mordkin company.
+Veronine Vestoff was born in Sweden and trained in Russia before coming to the US as a soloist for the Pavlova-Mordkin company.
 He toured the country with the Vestoff trio in 1914, then toured as an instructor for the American National Association for Dancing Masters, which sought to standardize ballet curriculum across the US.
-It is possible that he landed in Columbus and met Mabel Freeman on one of these tours.
+It is possible that he traveled to Columbus and met Mabel Freeman on one of these tours.